Yanks' Cole strikes out 2 in hitless inning of spring debut

 Recommended Video:

 TAMPA, Fla.
-(AP) — Gerrit Cole struck out two and walked over a hitless inning in his spring training debut for the New York Yankees against Pittsburgh on Monday night.
+(AP) — Gerrit Cole got off to a fast start in his spring training debut for the New York Yankees, throwing a 97 mph heater on his first pitch and striking out two in a hitless inning against Pittsburgh on Monday night.

+“It went well," Cole said.
+“It was fun.
+Made some good pitches."

-Cole's first pitch to Adam Frazier was a 97 mph fastball.
-After Frazier popped out and Bryan Reynolds struck out, Cole Tucker drew a walk.
-The right-hander then fanned Josh Bell to finish up.
+Leadoff man Adam Frazier popped out and Bryan Reynolds struck out before Cole Tucker drew a walk.
+Cole then fanned Josh Bell to finish up.

+“I lost the one guy, 0-2, Tucker,” Cole said. " A couple of quality fastballs at the top but one of those three has to be in the zone.
+So next outing will continue to fine tune some command, but also try to keep the execution in terms of how the stuff’s coming out very high.
+I think there was only one or two really pretty poor pitches, so it was good work.
+Quality work.”

 Cole signed a $324 million, nine-year contract as a free agent after going 20-5 with a 2.50 ERA and 326 strikeouts last season for the AL champion Houston Astros.
 He has an overall career record of 94-52.